 Community engagement and visitor updates

-We will keep visitors and the community informed of the progress of this project through regular updates on this webpage and onsite signage.
+We will keep visitors and the community informed of the progress of these upgrades through regular updates on this webpage and onsite signage.

 Activities which will impact on the visitor experience will be communicated via alerts on the NPWS Royal National Park visitor webpage.

 Protecting park values

 In accordance with NSW planning legislation, NPWS will carry out rigorous environmental assessment of the site with input from relevant specialists.
 The Audley Precinct is included on the State Heritage Register and its cultural values will be protected.

 Do you have any questions?